Brice-sogilis/di-post/Post.md

 }
 ```

 The choice of the messaging protocol (http) and the knowledge of the addresses have to be decided or known by the function.
-This bring some complications, among which :
+This brings some complications, among which :

-- If we want to switch to another message relay mechanism, such as an event bus protocol, we would have to update all the functions adopting the same model as `relayMessageToRelevantPeople`
+- If we want to switch to another message relay mechanism, such as an event bus protocol, we would have to update all the functions adopting the same model as `relayMessageToRelevantPeople`.
 - In the same style, if we want to reuse the same logic of message discrimination with another framework or protocol, we would have to duplicate the function.
 - To be able to test the behaviour we actually care about (redirecting the message based on its content), the test setup becomes quite involved: